aarohip28/b-w-image-colorization/README.md

  [0, 1].
 The clipped image is then multiplied by 255 and converted to the uint8 data type.
 The original grayscale image and the colorized image are then displayed.

-The code you provided appears to be a script for colorizing a grayscale image using the OpenCV library.
+This is a  script for colorizing a grayscale image using the OpenCV library.
 It uses a pre-trained deep neural network model for colorization.
 Here's a breakdown of what the code
 does: